A Cost-Effective Layout-Aware Quantum Circuit Synthesis For Triangular, Square, and Heavy-Hex Layouts: Background and Related Work

 \subsubsection{Boolean Expansions}

 Boolean functions can be expanded using expansions.
 One expansion is stated in Eq.~\eqref{eqn:shannon}.
 This is known as the \textit{Shannon expansion} \cite{shannon}.
 The terms $f_{\bar{a}}$ and $f_a$ are the negative and positive cofactors, respectively.
-The negative cofactor $f_{\bar{a}}$ is the function $f$ when the variable $a$ is substituted as 0.
-Similarly, the positive cofactor $f_a$ is the function $f$ when the variable $a$ is substituted as 1.
+The negative cofactor $f_{\bar{a}}$ is the function $f$ when the variable $a$ is substituted with 0.
+Similarly, the positive cofactor $f_a$ is the function $f$ when the variable $a$ is substituted with 1.

-In Eq.~\eqref{eqn:shannon}, we can also replace the OR(+) operation with the XOR($\oplus$) operation, as stated in Eq.~\eqref{eqn:shannon-xor}, because the two terms are disjoint, meaning that both terms cannot have the same value at the same time.
+In Eq.~\eqref{eqn:shannon}, we can also replace the OR(+) operation with the XOR($\oplus$) operation, as stated in Eq.~\eqref{eqn:shannon-xor}, because the two terms are \textit{disjoint}, meaning that both terms cannot both equal 1 at the same time.

-\paragraph{Example 1} Let's take an example with the function $f = a \oplus \bar{a}b \oplus ac \oplus c$.
+\\\textbf{Example 1:} Let's take an example with the function $f = a \oplus \bar{a}b \oplus ac \oplus c$.
 The negative cofactor would be $f_{\bar{a}} = (0) \oplus (1)b \oplus (0)c \oplus c = b \oplus c$.

 The positive cofactor would be $f_a = (1) \oplus (0)b \oplus (1)c \oplus c = 1$.
 Using the Shannon expansion formula in Eq.~\eqref{eqn:shannon-xor}, we can get the following from the positive and negative cofactors: